osu-bsli/legacy-flight-computer/README.md

 | `DISARM_DEVICE_ACK` | none                                                                                    |
 | `ARMING_BAT_DATA`   | current (2), voltage (2)                                                                |

 Outbound data (to ground) is all in 1 packet.
+Items marked as unused will not be used for this year (2023).
 The format is, in order:
 1. header:
    1. `CRC_SYNC` (4)
    2. `CFC_ID` (2)